 Infected mosquitoes

-Female mosquitoes use sensors tuned to infrared and carbon dioxide to locate prey.
-They puncture the skin, inject anticoagulant saliva and then suck out their blood meal.
+The female mosquito uses sensors tuned to infrared and carbon dioxide to locate prey.
+It punctures the skin, injects anticoagulant saliva and then suck out a blood meal.
 Infected mosquitoes carry viral particles in their salivary glands.
 Click to view mosquito proboscis diagram

 Evidence also supports the notion that infected females may lay infected eggs.
 Infected eggs yield infected adults.
 This is problematic because some infected gravid females can survive harsh winters by hibernating.
 Infected eggs may also survive the winter.
-In spring, as temperatures rise the mosquitoes become active and infect birds renewing the cycle of transmission.
+In spring, as the temperature increases, the eggs hatch and hibernating female mosquitoes become active to infect birds, renewing the cycle of transmission.
 Because they are able to hibernate, infected mosquitoes or infected eggs can avoid suppression and control measures.

 Birds are the preferred prey of many mosquitoes.
 A bird's high body temperature emits more infrared energy then other animals, making them more attractive.
-The birds can sustain the virus in the bloodstream for 1 to 4 days after exposure, spreading the virus to many mosquitoes.
+The birds can sustain a high viral titer in the bloodstream for 1 to 4 days after exposure, spreading the virus to many mosquitoes.
 Humans and other animals are less attractive prey and are considered incidental hosts.
 The viral load in incidental hosts is too low to serve as an effective reservoir.

 Mosquitoes of the genus Culex are the most common WNV vectors in the United States.
 But the virus has been isolated from many other mosquito species and blood feeding arthropods.